Most Expensive Pittsburgh Neighborhoods

 Also of interest is that Pittsburgh has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Pittsburgh is a major college town.
-As is often the case in college towns, the many students that live in Pittsburgh have a strong influence on the local culture and music scene.
+In addition, Pittsburgh is a major college town that has a very high percentage of its residents over 18 years old who are college students.
+Naturally, collegiate life has a major influence on the local Pittsburgh culture, lifestyle and music scene.
 In fact, Pittsburgh is one of only a few big cities that are also major college towns.
-This combination of big city status and thousands of college students gives Pittsburgh, on one hand, a sophisticated style, while on the other also providing lots of diversions and entertainment for students.
-In fact, Pittsburgh is one of the biggest "college towns" in America.
-This elevates both the status of the city and the knowledge sector of the local economy, which is sustained by a steady output of new college graduates every spring.
+The combination of big city status and thousands of college students gives Pittsburgh on one hand, a sophisticated style, while on the other also provides a youthful feel and lots of diversions and entertainment for students.
+Believe it or not, Pittsburgh is one of the biggest "college towns" in America, generating lift to the economy of the entire region, and issuing forth thousands of newly-minted college students every spring, powering the innovation economy, the arts, and a lively club scene.

-The education level of Pittsburgh citizens is very high relative to the national average among all cities (21.84%): 37.18% of adults in Pittsburgh have a bachelor's degree or even advanced degree.
+The population of Pittsburgh is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.18% of adults in Pittsburgh have a bachelor's degree or even advanced degree.

 The per capita income in Pittsburgh in 2010 was $27,435, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $109,740 for a family of four.
 However, Pittsburgh contains both very wealthy and poor people as well.